-The use of Fund Accounting for the Village's revenues and expenditures is required as the Village of Oak Park is established under State Law as a municipal corporation and the Financial Accounting Foundation (FAF) requires the use of Generally Accepted Account Principles (GAAP) established by the Government Accounting Standards Board (GASB).
+The use of Fund Accounting for the Village's revenues and expenditures is required as the Village of Oak Park is established under State Law as a municipal corporation and the Financial Accounting Foundation (FAF) requires the use of Generally Accepted Accounting Principles (GAAP) established by the Government Accounting Standards Board (GASB).
 Among the basic principles of governmental GAAP is fund accounting.
 Because of the diverse nature of governmental operations and the numerous legal and fiscal constraints under which those operations must be conducted, it is impossible to record all governmental financial transactions and balances in a single accounting entity.
-Therefore, unlike a small private business which is accounted for as a single entity, a governmental unit is accounted for through separate funds, each of which is a fiscal and accounting would most closely resemble a large publicly-traded company that consists of a parent corporation and its subsidiaries, where each subsidiary maintains a separate set of accounting records and reports its numbers to the parent which then consolidates all the information for investor reporting.
+Therefore, unlike a small private business which is accounted for as a single entity, a governmental unit is accounted for through separate funds, each of which is a fiscal and accounting entity with a self-balancing set of accounts.
+When compared to the private sector, fund accounting would most closely resemble a large publicly-traded company that consists of a parent corporation and its subsidiaries, where each subsidiary maintains a separate set of accounting records and reports its numbers to the parent which then consolidates all the information for investor reporting.

-The FY22 Recommended Budget for all Funds includes approximately \$160.8 million in expenditures after excluding interfund transfers.
+The FY22 Proposed Budget for all Funds includes approximately \$160.1 million in expenditures after excluding interfund transfers.
 Such interfund transfers are being excluded for the purpose of this number so expenditures are not double-counted resulting in inflated totals (interfund transfers out are always offset with corresponding interfund transfer-in revenue which, when combined, net to zero).
 For comparison purposes, total village-wide expenditures in the current adopted FY21 budget totals \$146.6 million.
-The approximate \$14.2 million increase from FY21 adopted to the FY22 recommended budget are comprised of about \$4.8 million in capital projects, \$5.0 million increase in the General Fund, \$686,000 increase in sustainability, and the balance derived from several smaller increases among the other Funds.
+The approximate \$13.5 million increase from FY21 adopted to the FY22 proposed budget are comprised of about \$4.8 million in capital projects, \$5.0 million increase in the General Fund, \$686,000 increase in sustainability, and the balance derived from several smaller increases among the other Funds.